factorymedia/standards/testing/cucumber/README.md

 ```

 ## Sample step definitions file
 Here are some of the steps used in the previous feature.
+Please note you must always return an invocation to the callback function in order for the step to finish and the next step on the scenario can start.
+Also note, that operations like click, visit, pressButton, etc provide a callback function from which you can invoke the scenario callback and end the step asynchronously.

 ```cucumber
 module.exports = ->